AntoniaBajic/AntoniaBajic/README.md

 Graduated at FESB,University of Split. :woman_student:
 <br/>
 Lead developer on several projects (software architecture development- web and mobile).
+If you want to know more about me, please check out my [LinkedIn](https://www.linkedin.com/in/antonia-bajic/) :monocle_face:

 Developed several projects using: